-If you decide to arrange further sessions after your initial appointment you will usually be offered a minimum of 10 sessions.
-You will then begin weekly sessions at the same time every week.
+After your initial appointment, you will be offered some more sessions if you want them at the same time each week.
 Sessions last 45 minutes.

 Where is the Counselling Service and how do I get an appointment?

 The Counselling Service is based at the Harrington Road building.
 The service is available Monday - Friday.